The Chesterton Review

 Permissions for The Chesterton Review are managed by the G. K. Chesterton Institute for Faith & Culture at Seton Hall University.
 Contact the Institute for more information.

 - Authors are free to reuse their own articles in other publications they write or edit, and no further permission is required.
 We only require acknowledgement of the original publication in The Chesterton Review.

 - Subscribers and authorized users may make up to 100 print copies of single articles for any personal, instructional, or non-commercial purpose.
 No further permission is required.

-Permission is required to make more than 100 print copies of any item, or for any republication in any anthology, textbook, monograph, journal, reference work, database, or web site.
-Contact the G. K. Chesterton Institute for Faith & Culture for more information.
+Permission is required to make more than 100 print copies, or for any republication in any anthology, textbook, monograph, journal, reference work, or web site.
+Contact the G. K. Chesterton Institute for more information.

 Philosophy Documentation Center